edithwuly/2018-spring-homework1/README.md

 2. Junit
 3. Maven or Gradle

-The dictionary.txt and maven_Wordladder-0.0.1-SNAPSHOT.jar is the key files.
+The dictionary.txt and maven_Wordladder-0.0.1-SNAPSHOT.jar are the key files.